NYC luxury boutique hotels — the fabulous Greenwich Hotel NYC

 “A quarter of the rooms in the hotel are courtyard facing, and it’s a tranquil way to wake up in the big city.”

 The Greenwich Hotel NYC drawing room and courtyard

-It’s hard to find anything negative to write about the hotel’s drawing room and open-air courtyard.
+It’s hard to find anything negative about the hotel’s drawing room and open-air courtyard.
 It’s somewhat of a treasure in New York.
-These places are strictly for members, and no photos are allowed —hence there are none to show you!
+These places are strictly for members, and no photos are allowed —hence me having none to show you!

 Along with being a place to relax, guests can dine in both areas.
-Personally, I recommend taking breakfast or coffee in the courtyard; it’s a quiet and green way to start the day.
-The striking elegance of the lobby extends to the drawing room, with a fireplace to give it a homely feel.
+I recommend taking breakfast or coffee in the courtyard, it’s a quiet and green way to start the day.
+The striking elegance of the lobby extends to the drawing room, with a fireplace adding an extra homely feel.